 I’m reading a novel that was first published 71 years ago.
 I don’t know how it got to my shelf.
 I never heard of it before.
 It has a terrible cover.
+It probably got shelved from a set of books that were donated to me.
 The author is unknown to me.
-But the 1985 copy that I have has a note on the cover that says that when it was … More Schizophrenic Pastors
+But the 1985 copy … More Schizophrenic Pastors

 Wednesday is for Thinking Much of the best progress in the Christian life involves finding new opportunities to be humble and to beat down our pride.
 It is part of striving not to grow weary in well doing (Gal.
 6:9).
 Sometimes, it’s hard and I am so glad I have my long-suffering bride to help … More Humility and Pride